News from the Science Room

 Adventures,’ learning how to group animals.

-Form IV concluded their ‘Seeds’ study and are now in the middle of the ‘Rain Forest’ unit –
+Form IV concluded its ‘Seeds’ study and is now in the middle of the ‘Rain Forest’ unit –

 learning all about this fascinating habitat.
 Pupils have finished individual research projects